abhaynayar/obsidian/notes/pwn.md

 ### GOT and PLT

+- The first time you make a call to a function like `printf` that resides in a dynamic library, it calls `printf@plt`
+- Within `printf@plt` it jumps into `printf@got.plt` that is we jump to whatever address is stored in the GOT.
+- From there we go to `_dl_runtime_resolve` which is in the dynamic linker `ld.so` which helps set up external references to libc.
+- Next time onwards we directly jump to `printf` from the GOT.
 - Since dynamically linked libraries update and also due to ASLR, we cannot hardcode addresses of functions that are run through the libraries.
 - So we use relocation which is done by the dynamic linker called `ld-linux.so` run before any code from libc or your program.

 Sections required by relocation

-1. .got: table of offsets filled by the linker for external tables.
+1. `.got`: table of offsets filled by the linker for external tables.
-2. .plt: stubs to look up addresses in .got section (jump to the right address or ask the linker to resolve it).
+2. `.plt`: stubs to look up addresses in .got section (jump to the right address or ask the linker to resolve it).

 How relocation happens